Mrs Simran Kaur showed up at Dr Arvind Kumar’s hospital in the city of Delhi complaining of a lump in her neck.

 The new organization joins a formidable, ascending force: doctors and other healthcare practitioners around the world, dealing with the bulk of the hidden costs of air pollution in their hospitals, are banding together to tackle air pollution and its effects on human health.

 “That’s why air pollution is our fight too, because people are dying and getting sick from diseases caused by air pollution,” said WHO Director, Public Health, Environmental and Social Determinants of Health, Dr Maria Neira, addressing the event.

 “It is our fight because we are the ones patients trust to help them safeguard their health and the ones they turn to for advice— this trust comes with great responsibility, and we can’t renege on that,” she said.

 “We are the best advocates for preventive action for better health outcomes, and it is clear that cutting air pollution is part of preventive action where non-communicable diseases is concerned,” said Dr Neira.

-Groups representing thousands of current and future doctors and healthcare workers— including Médecins du Monde, Healthcare Without Harm, the Global Climate and Health Alliance, Health and Environment Alliance and the International Federation of Medical Students Associations— took the floor at the global air pollution and health conference to declare commitments that would contribute to improving air quality around the world.
+Groups representing thousands of current and future doctors and healthcare workers— including Médecins du Monde, Healthcare Without Harm, the Global Climate and Health Alliance, Health and Environment Alliance and the International Federation of Medical Students Associations— took the floor at the World Health Organization Global Conference on Air Pollution and Health to declare commitments that would contribute to improving air quality around the world.

 While it may be an unfortunate poster child for harmful air, New Delhi is hardly alone: the Lancet report found that people in 90 per cent of the world’s cities breathe polluted air that is toxic to their cardiovascular and respiratory health.
 Seven million people died in 2016 from diseases caused by air pollution– 600,000 of them were children.